Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 python bylaw_expiry_analyzer.py --input parking_related_by-laws.json --model gemini-2.0-flash
 ```

-The script includes safeguards:
-- Rate limiting with pauses between API calls
-- Skipping already processed bylaws
-- Comprehensive error logging
-- JSON response cleaning to handle Markdown formatting

 This tool helps build a more accurate bylaw database by identifying which bylaws are still applicable and which have expired.

-The script validates each bylaw number against the standard format (YYYY-NNN) where YYYY is a year and NNN is a three-digit number.
-If an invalid format is detected, it attempts to auto-fix it using several strategies:
-- Adding "19" prefix to two-digit years (71-99)
-- Converting space-separated formats (YYYY NNN) to dash format
-- Padding numbers with leading zeros to ensure three digits
-- Removing spaces in bylaw numbers
-- Removing invalid suffixes after the YYYY-NNN format

-The script provides a detailed report of the validation results, including:
-- Files with missing bylaw numbers
-- Files with parse errors
-- Files with auto-fixed bylaw numbers (showing original and corrected versions)
-- Files with invalid bylaw numbers that couldn't be automatically fixed

 ### Bylaw Revocation Analyzer